sabio-engineering/cookbook-dvelp/New Heroku App.md

+    -- This document is a draft.
+There are parts that are missing.

 # Creating a new Heroku app

-## Create admin email
+## Setup admin email

-For testing purposes, create new @dvelp.co.uk email and forward to collaborators as needed.
+For testing purposes, setup an admin email and forward the instructions to collaborators as needed.

 ## Create app pipeline